Here to give you the definitive guide to the best and worst sweeteners for your health is HUM Nutritionist Jessica Bippen, MS, RD.

 Aspartame, also known as NutraSweet or Equal, is one of the most popular sweeteners.
 Two amino acids compose aspartame, phenylalanine, and aspartate.
 Unlike other artificial sweeteners, aspartame contains four calories per gram in the form of amino acids.
 However, it’s 200 times sweeter than table sugar, so you can use significantly less.
 Like with the other artificial sweeteners, the FDA regards aspartame as safe to consume in the amounts that people typically eat or drink.
 However, many researchers and health professionals aren’t convinced.

-In addition, many people report headaches, stomach aches, and a general ill feeling after eating artificial sweeteners.
+All in all, many people report headaches, stomach aches, and a general ill feeling after eating artificial sweeteners.
 Newer research shows that artificial sweeteners can alter the good bacteria in your microbiome, throwing your entire gut health out of whack.
+(Read more about artificial sweeteners and gut health to get the scoop.)

 That being said, there are worse sweeteners than refined sugar.
 When you have the option, choosing one of the less refined options like honey, maple syrup, and dates is a better choice.
 However, it can be more challenging to use some of the healthier options without changing the taste and texture of the food you’re trying to make.